chuyunshen/traditou/README.md

 ### TODO list

-- Fix starttime endtime problem on telequebec
-- Move up the subtitles box when the hover menu is on
 - Make the subtitle button always enabled, so subtitles will be sent from the server
 - Test on Chromium
 - Make it compatible with TV5Unis